Detection prospects for the Cosmic Neutrino Background using matter interferometers

 At this point, we need to discuss coherence factors in a bit more detail.
 Low-energy neutrinos have rather long wave-lengths, for the CNB the typical de-Broglie wavelength is $\mathcal{O}(0.1\text{ cm})$, see, for instance, the discussion in \cite{Domcke:2017aqj} and references therein.
 That justifies why we included here all nucleons and the electrons in the shell of the atoms which applies to vector and axial-vector currents, see~\cite{Freedman:1973yd}.
 So we treat the atoms as a single unit with a single wave function.

-For a matter interferometer using small clouds containing $N_c$ atoms it can even be appropriate to include all $N_c$ atoms in the expressions for the potential.
-This also depends on how the interferometer works in detail, i.e., if it is appropriate to talk about the phase shifts of single atoms or the phase shift of the wave-function of the whole cloud of atoms.
-Hence, we will include $N_c$ in our later formulas.
+One might wonder at this point, if the coherence should be applied to multiple atoms since the neutrino wavefunction can be bigger than the inter-atom spacing.
+Our current understanding is, that this is not quite correct since the interferometer reads out the internal states of the atoms in the interferometer.
+So if one would want to boost the effect using coherence one would have to consider ``bigger'' states like molecules, but we will not consider explicit examples here or include a coherence factor over multiple atoms.

 The next thing which we need to discuss are the values for the neutrino number densities.
 In \cite{Long:2014zva}, for instance, they argue that for Dirac neutrinos (translated into our notation)

 while for Majorana neutrinos they find